ivanmoore/cucumber-calculator/README.md

-in intellij, import "examples/java-calculator" using "maven"
+In intellij IDEA, import "examples/java-calculator" using "maven"